MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/sqlrutils/how-to-create-a-stored-procedure-from-r.md

 ms.custom:
 ---

-# Create a stored procedure using sqlrutils
+# Convert R code to a stored procedure using sqlrutils

 This article describes the steps for converting your R code to run as a T-SQL stored procedure.
 For best possible results, your code might need to be modified somewhat, to ensure that all inputs can be parameterized.